sconklin/hsvinfo/info.md

 ## Thursday evening's social event

-Eevryone is welcome to attend the [Biergarten] (https://www.rocketcenter.com/Biergarten) at the Space and Rocket Center.
+Everyone is welcome to attend the [Biergarten](https://www.rocketcenter.com/Biergarten) at the Space and Rocket Center.
 This event is open to the public, so bring your family and local friends.
 Food and beverages are available for purchase.
 If you purchase a ticket for this as part of your conference registration, it will cover food but not beverages.

-## Don't Miss things to do a little further away
+## "Don't Miss" things to do a little further away

 * [Campus 805](https://campus805.com/) is an old middle school which now hosts local crraft breweries, restaurants, and entertainment.
 * [Lowe Mill](http://www.lowemill.net/) Arts & Entertainment is the largest privately owned arts facility in the United States.
 This huge historic factory building has been redeveloped into 148 working studios for over 200 artists and makers, 6 galleries, performance venues, and restaurants.
 You have never seen anything like it.